Cost to flip a house in Ontario

 Frequently Asked Questions

-A: Usually no — resale residential properties are HST-exempt in Ontario.
-The exception: if your renovation qualifies as a "substantial renovation" (CRA defines this as replacing more than 90% of the interior), HST at 13% applies to the full sale price.
+Usually no — resale residential properties are HST-exempt in Ontario.
+The exception: if your renovation qualifies as a 'substantial renovation' (CRA defines this as replacing more than 90% of the interior), HST at 13% applies to the full sale price.
 On a $700,000 sale, that's $91,000 in HST — potentially wiping out the profit.
 Most cosmetic and mid-range flips do not trigger this rule, but full gut renovations can.
 Always confirm with a tax accountant before proceeding.

 Bottom Line

 Flipping a house in Ontario costs far more than the renovation budget.
-On a mid-range Hamilton flip, you're looking at $167,000 in non-purchase costs before a dollar of tax — and the CRA's anti-flipping rule can take another $46,000 if you sell too fast.
-The flippers who win in Ontario are the ones who model every cost before they make an offer.
+On a mid-range Hamilton flip, you’re looking at $167,000 in non-purchase costs before a dollar of tax — and CRA’s anti-flipping rule can take another $46,000 at Ontario’s combined 46.16% rate if you sell too fast.
+Add Toronto’s double Land Transfer Tax or an HST-triggering substantial renovation, and a flip that looked profitable on paper can post a loss on closing day.
+The flippers who win in Ontario are the ones who model every cost — LTT bracket by bracket, contractor rate by city, hold period vs. tax treatment — before they make an offer.

 Start with the numbers: run your flip through the House Flipping Calculator — it covers LTT, carrying costs, realtor fees, and projected profit in one place.
 If you want to stress-test the tax side, use the House Flip Tax Calculator to compare business income vs. capital gains treatment on your specific numbers.